vearch/vearch/docs/APIPythonSDK.md

 - nsubvector : the number of sub vector, default 32, only the value which is multiple of 4 is supported now
 - nbits_per_idx : bit number of sub cluster center, default 8, and 8 is the only value now
 - properties : define what field are in the table.
-- type : There are four types (that is, the value of type) supported by the field defined by the table space structure: keyword, integer, float, vector (keyword is equivalent to string).
+- type : There are four types (that is, the value of type) supported by the field defined by the table space structure: string, integer, float, vector.
 - index : supporting numeric field filter default `false`
 - Vector field params
     - - dimension: feature dimension, should be integer
     - - retrieval_type: default "IVFPQ"
     - - model_id: shows feature vector' s type, like vgg16
-    - - store_type : "RocksDB" or "Mmap" default "Mmap"
+    - - store_type : "Mmap" default "Mmap"
     - - store_param : example {"cache_size":2592}

 Add